FrancisRoberts1/FrancisRoberts1/README.md

 - 👋 Hi, I’m @RobertsFR
-- 👀 I’m interested in web design and development, UX design and digital marketing.
+- 👀 I’m interested in web design and development as well as digital marketing.
-- 🌱 I’m currently learning UX design, JS and building my portfolio.
+- 🌱 I’m currently learning UX design, HTML, CSS, JS, C# and building my portfolio.

 // - 💞️ I’m looking to collaborate on ...
 // - 📫 How to reach me ...